-John Bateman’s widely-expected move to the NRL has been confirmed – but he will return as a ‘marquee’ player.
+Bateman's NRL move confirmed - but he will return

 Wigan say they will receive a “significant transfer fee” for the England international, who is thought to be joining Canberra on a two-year deal with the option of a third season.

 But he has already agreed a three-year deal to rejoin Wigan as a marquee player when he returns to the Super League, presumably in either 2021 or ‘22.

 Super League clubs are permitted two ‘marquee players’, meaning only a portion of their lucrative contracts count on the salary cap.

 Executive director Kris Radlinski said: “We offered John marquee player status and an increased leadership role moving forward but he was very honest with us about his desire to test himself in the NRL.

 “There’s no ill-feeling or bitterness towards John who has been upfront with us throughout our conversations.